labFareb/react-practice/README.md

 - Add new projects
 - Deploy them
-- Add them to the portfolio
+- Add them to the portfolio.

 Project One: Tic Tac Toe